OctopusDeploy/blog/blog/2020-08/golang-for-automation-in-aws/index.md

 1. What programming language is best for automation?
 2. What’s a straight-forward language for a team to learn?

-Golang, by default, is a procedural based language.
+Golang, by default, is a procedural-based language.
 That means it’s primarily based on writing functions.
 When you think of automation code, for example, PowerShell or Python, chances are you’re thinking of writing some function for a script.
 Because of that, Golang is a natural fit.

 In this blog post, you’re going to learn how to use Golang for AWS automation, much like you’d use PowerShell or Python.